Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 ### Kefka's Tower

-You will enter with 3 parties.
-In order to get your achievements you will need to have the following setup:
+Upon approaching Kefka's towr, the party will be split into 3 groups.
+Each group should have the following characters in order to obtain specific achievements:

-Party 1 (left box): Must have Strago (Lore)
+* Left Group: Must have Strago (Lore)
-Party 2 (middle box): Must have Celes (Runic)
+* Middle Group: Must have Celes (Runic)
-Party 3 (right box): Must have Locke or Gogo (Steal)
+* Right Group: Must have Locke or Gogo (Steal)

-There will be a point at the end of the tower where you will step on three switches.
-Have party 1 enter and go left.
-This will set you up for the boss challenge achievements.
+There will be a point at the end of the tower where the group leaders will step on three switches.
+Have Group 1 enter and go left.
+This will ensure that each group goes to the correct boss for the challenge achievements.

 ![image](https://user-images.githubusercontent.com/120497130/226151732-8b92de1b-8723-44c4-9848-a9ffe3174768.png)**Dragon 7 out of 8**
 Gold Dragon